Serjeel-Ranjan-911/NodeGraphDrawingTool/README.md

 ### Before making a pull request

-1. Comming your changes to new branch
+1. Commit your changes to new branch

 2. Dont't forget to [link pull request to the issue](https://docs.github.com/en/enterprise-server@2.21/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).